jxmked/Script-Thing/Binary & Decimal/README.md

 # Decimal to Binary
  Convert Decimal into base-2 Binary using subtraction method.

-> Note: Decimal value with decimal places like 97.75 is not supported
+> Note: Decimal value with decimal places like 97.75 is now supported

 ### Explain